 Ornua convinces judge in US Kerrygold case

-Judge accepts arguments of State dairy board in case taken over butter claims
+Judge accepts arguments of co-operative dairy board in case taken over butter claims

 A US citizen initiated a case against Ornua over its claims that Kerrygold is made from the milk of cows that are fed on grass.

-A US judge has accepted arguments made by Ornua, the State dairy board that owns Kerrygold, that a case taken against it over the butter’s marketing claims should be thrown out of court.
+A US judge has accepted arguments made by Ornua, the co-operative dairy board that owns Kerrygold, that a case taken against it over the butter’s marketing claims should be thrown out of court.

 A citizen of the US, where Kerrygold is the second-best selling butter, last year initiated a case against Ornua over its claims that Kerrygold is made from the milk of cows that are fed on grass.